Fren2804/tester_pipex42/README.md

 bash tester_pipex.sh [flag]

 ```
+Available flags (use only one at a time):
 | Flag      | Description                                         |
 |-----------|-----------------------------------------------------|
 | `-nobonus` | Executes tests for Pipex without bonus features     |